Screen Gems: Aftermath

+Legacy

+The Screen Gems cartoons were regarded as ones of varying quality, comparable to those produced by Famous Studios and Terrytoons.
+The studio - especially in its later period - was noted for their mismanagement of talent and attempts at aping the success of other animation studios.
+The shorts produced by Katz and Binder in particular were criticized for being "pale carbons of the Warner Brothers shorts," to the point of creating characters strikingly similar in appearance to Sylvester the Cat and Daffy Duck.

+In spite of the studio's affairs, the Screen Gems' cartoons were still moderately successful, with three more cartoons achieving Academy Awards nominations.
+However, Screen Gems never achieved a level of success comparable to Walt Disney Productions, Warner Bros.
+Cartoons, Walter Lantz Productions and the MGM Cartoon Studio.

 In 1999, Columbia TriStar International Television produced Totally Tooned In- a syndicated TV package showcasing Columbia's classic cartoon library.
 With the aid of animation historian Jerry Beck, Columbia restored and remastered the majority of the color Screen Gems cartoons (as well as all the UPA cartoons) from their original 35mm elements.
 The show aired in several international markets before making its American television debut on Antenna TV on January 8, 2011.
 They would later be aired on Toon In With Me on the MeTV Network in November 2021.
-Despite these restoration efforts, Sony Pictures Home Entertainment has no current plans to release these shorts on DVD or Blu-Ray.
+Despite these restoration efforts, Sony Pictures Home Entertainment has no current plans to release these shorts on DVD or Blu-ray.
+Since CPE Holdings, Inc. became dormant on May 9, 2024, Sony Pictures Releasing now owns the theatrical distribution on behalf of Columbia Pictures, while Sony Pictures Television owns the television distribution on behalf of CPT Holdings, Inc. to the majority of the color Screen Gems cartoons (as well as all the UPA cartoons) library.

 Theatrical short film series

+All series were distributed by Columbia unless otherwise noted.